F.J. Torras Causeway: History

 F.J.
 Torras Causeway is named for Fernando Joseph Torras (1885–1952), the causeway's main engineer who served as Brunswick's city manager for over 30 years.

 Prior to the construction of the Torras Causeway, the only way to reach St. Simons Island was by a ferry that left from a dock in Brunswick and arrived at a pier on the southern tip of the island.
 The trip to St. Simons took about an hour by ferry, and the people of Brunswick spoke for years about building a causeway for automobiles.
 An attempt was once made a few miles north of Brunswick, but it was abandoned.
 Another survey had been made which would have extended Cypress Mill Rd. in Brunswick across the marsh, making contact with St. Simons at present day Fort Frederica National Monument.
 But the task of building a causeway to St. Simons was deemed to be impossible.

 Fernando Torras, who graduated as an engineer from Georgia Tech and had built rail lines, bridges, and roads in the jungles of South America, took a keen interest in the idea of a causeway.
 He conducted a survey of the marshy landscape at the request of Brunswick mayor Malcolm B. McKinnon and determined the best possible route.
 Torras served as the Chief Engineer on the project.
 The causeway was completed in 1924 after 13 months of work at a cost of more than $418,000 (approximately $, adjusted for inflation).

 The new causeway was an immediate sensation for all of Glynn County.
 On the day that it opened, 5,500 cars crossed over to St. Simons, and 7,500 people were fed a fish dinner under some live oak trees.
 There was also a parade on Gloucester St. in Brunswick with floats that celebrated the opening of the causeway.

-As Fernando Torras was the main catalyst to imagine and create the causeway, it was in January 1953 (a year after he died and 29 years after it opened) that the causeway was named for him.
+As Fernando Torras was the main catalyst to imagine and create the causeway, in January 1953 (a year after he died and 29 years after it opened) the causeway was named for him.

 The causeway was reconstructed in 1949-50.
 In the mid-1980s, the causeway was widened from two to four lanes to accommodate the increase in traffic.
 The five bridges had to be rebuilt and reconstructed to carry four lanes of traffic.